chaitan28/k8s_directory/pods/deployment.md

 ## Namespaces

 Namespaces are used to divide cluster resources between multiple users.
-They are useful for scenarios where multiple teams (e.g., Alpha and Bravo teams) share the same cluster but require resource isolation.
+They are useful for scenarios where multiple teams (e.g., dev or qa teams) share the same cluster but require resource isolation.

 ### Commands